kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 ```

 C) Create an IAM role for your service accounts in the console
--  Retrieve the OIDC issuer URL from the Amazon EKS console description
+- Retrieve the OIDC issuer URL from the Amazon EKS console description of your cluster .
-- Create a new IAM role.
-In the Select type of trusted entity section, choose Web identity.
+- While creaing a new IAM role, In the "Select type of trusted entity" section, choose "Web identity".
-- In the Choose a web identity provider section:
+- In the "Choose a web identity provider" section:
 For Identity provider, choose the URL for your cluster.
 For Audience, type sts.amazonaws.com.
-- In the Attach Policy section, select the policy to use for your service account
+- In the "Attach Policy" section, select the policy to use for your service account, that you created in Section B above.
 - After the role is created, choose the role in the console to open it for editing
-- Choose the Trust relationships tab, and then choose Edit trust relationship.
+- Choose the "Trust relationships" tab, and then choose "Edit trust relationship".
 Edit the OIDC provider suffix and change it from :aud to :sub.
 Replace sts.amazonaws.com to your service account ID.
 - Update trust policy to finish.

-D) Set up [Cluster Autoscaler Auto-Discovery] using the tutorial.
+D) Set up [Cluster Autoscaler Auto-Discovery] using the [tutorial] .
 - Open the Amazon EC2 console, and then choose EKS worker node Auto Scaling Groups from the navigation pane.
-- In the Add/Edit Auto Scaling Group Tags window, please make sure you enter the following tags by replacing awsExampleClusterName with the name of your EKS cluster.
+- In the "Add/Edit Auto Scaling Group Tags" window, please make sure you enter the following tags by replacing 'awsExampleClusterName' with the name of your EKS cluster.
 Then, choose Save

 | Plugin | README |
 | ------ | ------ |